Schmidt-DevOps/Seafile-PHP-SDK/README.md

 - ~~Seafile Server 6.0.3 for generic Linux/Ubuntu Xenial~~
 - Seafile Server 7.x+ for Ubuntu 20.04 LTS

+## Support

+I'd be happy to implement new features for you at a competitive hourly rate.
+Get in touch now: https://sdo.sh/#contact

 ## Contributing

 Please note that this package still is in its infancy.
 Only a part of the API has been implemented so far.